-2.4.4 Forebay-to-Tailrace Survival
+2.4.4 Estimation of Forebay-to-Tailrace Survival

-The same virtual/paired-release methods used to estimate dam passage were also used to estimate forebay-to-tailrace survival.
-The only distinction was the virtual-release group (V_1) was composed of fish known to have arrived alive at the forebay array (rkm 351) of John Day Dam instead of at the dam face (Figure 2.1).
+The same virtual/paired release methods used to estimate dam passage were also used to estimate forebay-to-tailrace survival.
+The only distinction was the virtual-release group (V_1) was composed of fish known to have arrived alive at the forebay array (rkm 236) of Bonneville Dam instead of at the dam face (Figure 2.1).